 Most farmers are rational economic actors.
 If there is no economic benefit to planting trees—be it cacao or any other species—why do it?
 For beauty and the good of nature?
 For anyone who is struggling to feed their family, those lofty reasons usually aren’t enough.
 The rational economic response to this conundrum is best captured by that famous line from the movie Jerry McGuire: “Show me the money!”

-To’ak has long taken pride in paying cacao farmers the highest prices in the industry—ranging from $0.80 to $2.00 per pound, depending on the Cru.
+To’ak has long taken pride in paying cacao farmers the highest prices in the continent—ranging from $0.80 to $2.00 per pound, depending on the Cru.
 This is 200% to 800% above the standard farmgate price.
 Check out To’ak’s Transparency Report for more details.